meltoner/agrofelis/README.md

 8. One 3 pin JST male and female connector used to connect two temperature sensors via the one wire protocol.
 9. Two Green 5 mm Screw terminal PCB Connector, one for the speed link of both motors and one for the 12v input.
 10. Two five wire ribbon cable 7 cm, used to connect the power modules.
-11. One three wire ribbon cable 7 cm, used to connect the temperature sensors.
-12. Two temperature sensors DS18B20 connected via one wire.
-13. Pieces of wire for the implementing the PCB bridges as indicated by the yellow colour in the PCB.PRINT.Stickers schematic.
-14. A case cooler 8 cm LogiLink FAN101 at 12V
-15. Two Agrofelis Motor Hub Power Drivers and the Agrofelis Motors hub ADAC module.
-16. The software
 11. Two five ping female headers used to connect the power modules at the end of ribbon cable.
 12. One three wire ribbon cable 7 cm, used to connect the temperature sensors.
 13. Two temperature sensors DS18B20 connected via one wire.
-14. Pieces of wire for the implementing the PCB bridges as indicated by the yellow color in the PCB.PRINT.Stickers schematic.
+14. Pieces of wire for the implementing the PCB bridges as indicated by the yellow colour in the PCB.PRINT.Stickers schematic.
 15. A case cooler 8 cm LogiLink FAN101 at 12V
 16. Two Agrofelis Motor Hub Power Drivers and the Agrofelis Motors hub ADAC module.
-17. The software
+17. Non mandatory connectors, two 2 pin terminal, high current red & black wire, male & female connectors to power the analog motor drivers.

+C) The Motors Hub Power Driver
+This sub-module is used twice, within the Motors hub driver module.
+It consists of the following components:

+1. A PCB board, with its schematics located within PCB.CNC.power\ folder.
+2. The PCB top side printed cover located within PCB.PRINT.Stickers.
+3. Two relays trigger/able with 3v [HK4100F-DC 3V SHG Relay 6Pin]
+4. One car relay, trigger/able with 12v with 20 amp capacity [6770718 - 12v 20A].
+5. An [ACS712] 20 amp current Sensor.
+6. One 5 pin male header.
+7. A JST-SM 2pin connector, connecting with the motor driver reverse function.
+8. One small wire for connecting the PCB with the 20 amp relay.
+9. 3 pin headers for connecting the PCB with the 20 amp relay.
+10. 4 cm high current wire.
+11. Female high current connector.

 The system, in addition to its wire-full infrastructure, supports bluetooth connectivity for closeby wireless attachments, WiFi for nearby controllers, mobile phones and / or modules, as well as a 2km digital wireless transceiver.
 A long range digital remote control / transceiver is also developed powered by an ESP32, a TFT monitor, joysticks and a lipo rechargeable battery.